Flexible Working: A Comprehensive Guide for Employers

 Section G: Summary

-Flexible working refers to a variety of arrangements that allow employees greater control over when, where, and how they work.
-These options include remote working, part-time hours, flexitime, compressed hours, and job sharing.
+Flexible working encompasses a wide range of arrangements that allow employees greater control over when, where and how they work.
+Common models include remote working, part-time hours, flexitime, compressed hours, job sharing and hybrid working patterns.

 Section H: Need Assistance?